letsconnectvpn/lc-daemon/README.md

 ### TLS

+We use [vpn-ca](https://git.tuxed.net/LC/vpn-ca) to generate a CA:

+    $ vpn-ca -init
+    $ vpn-ca -server server
+    $ vpn-ca -client client

 If you want to enable TLS, i.e. require clients to connect over TLS, start the daemon with the `-enable-tls` flag, e.g.

     $ _bin/vpn-daemon -enable-tls

-The CA and server certificate need to be installed in the current directory, the private key in the `private` subdirectory.
-You can change the path by compiling with flags, e.g.:
+If you want to change the path where the CA, certificate and key are located, you can recompile the daemon with flags, e.g.:

-    $ go build -o _bin/vpn-daemon -ldflags="-X main.pkiDir=/etc/pki/vpn-daemon vpn-daemon/main.go
+    $ go build -o _bin/vpn-daemon -ldflags="-X main.tlsCertDir=/path/to/cert -X main.tlsKeyDir=/path/to/key" vpn-daemon/main.go

 ## Test